Rohland/barky/README.md

 - `method` defaults to `get`
 - `status` defaults to 200
+- `max-redirects` defaults to 5 - set to 0 to disable redirects
 - `timeout` defaults to 5000 (5 seconds)
 - `headers` - a custom set of headers (see example below)
 - `vary-by` - enables variations of a given url, an instance for each variation is monitored